FC Shakhtar Donetsk: Youth, academy and reserves

-The club used to field a couple of reserve teams that competed at professional level.
-By 2015 all reserve teams such as FC Shakhtar-2 Donetsk and FC Shakhtar-3 Donetsk were withdrawn from professional competitions.
-The club however fields its youth Shakhtar U-21 team in the youth championship of Ukrainian Premier League.
+The club used to field a couple of reserve teams that competed at a professional level.
+By 2015, all reserve teams, such as FC Shakhtar-2 Donetsk and FC Shakhtar-3 Donetsk were withdrawn from professional competitions.
+The club, however, fields its youth Shakhtar U-21 team in the youth championship of Ukrainian Premier League.
 Shakhtar also has its football academy that fields four teams in a special youth league designated for teenagers.
-Since 2012 the club also has a team for the U-19 championship of Ukrainian Premier League.
+Since 2012, the club has also had a team for the U-19 championship of the Ukrainian Premier League.

-During the Soviet times the club used to have one youth team named Shakhter-D Donetsk that participated in a separate Soviet championship for doubles.
+During the Soviet times, the club used to have one youth team named Shakhter-D Donetsk that participated in a separate Soviet championship for doubles.
 Shakhter-D later was reorganized into FC Shakhtar-2 Donetsk and admitted to the Ukrainian First League.

 Due to the 2022 invasion of Ukraine, the youth academy has relocated to Split, Croatia.

 Crests and colours

-The first logo of the club was designed in 1936, it featured a blue hexagon, with a red 'S' in the middle, crossed over by a jackhammer.
-In 1946, when the club was renamed, the logo was changed to black and white, with addition of club's name.
+The first logo of the club was designed in 1936; it featured a blue hexagon, with a red 'S' in the middle, crossed over by a jackhammer.
+In 1946, when the club was renamed, the logo was changed to black and white, with the addition of the club's name.
 Later, in the middle of the 1960s, their logo depicted two crossed hammers, with "Shakhtar Donetsk" written in the circle.
-The crest was added to the kit and remained there since, except for several seasons in the beginning of the 1990s.
+The crest was added to the kit and remained there, except for several seasons at the beginning of the 1990s.
 The club's name was depicted in the Russian language until the latest logo was chosen.
-Therefore, some sources have its name written often as "Shakhter" or rarely "Shakhtyor."
+Therefore, some sources have their name written often as "Shakhter" or rarely "Shakhtyor."

-In 1989, an artist, Viktor Savilov, on the event of the club restructuring offered a draft variant of a logo with elements of the ball and a pitch.
-Some time later, the logo was remodelled into the present one.
+In 1989, an artist, Viktor Savilov, on the occasion of the club restructuring, offered a draft variant of a logo with elements of the ball and a pitch.
+Sometime later, the logo was remodelled into the present one.
 The emblem was added to the kit in 1997.

 In 2007, during the presentation of the club's new stadium, Shakhtar's new logo was unveiled.
 For the first time in over 30 years, the crossed hammers, the traditional symbols of the club, were present on the crest.
-Also, for the first time the name was written in the Ukrainian language and not Russian.
+Also, for the first time, the name was written in the Ukrainian language and not Russian.

-Since 1961 the official colours are black and orange.
+Since 1961, the official colours have been black and orange.